 Question: 70% of B2B decision-makers say they are now open to making fully self-serve or remote purchases.
 How are you seeing B2B SaaS marketing strategies and the sales cycle evolving as a result?

-I don’t think marketing broadly is responding to self-serve quickly.
+I don’t believe marketing is broadly responding to self-serve quickly.
 I see some brands making it easier to get further through the sales cycle - sometimes even to the transactional point - but not many.

-These kinds of experiences are critical to compete and be successful.
-It’s not an easy code to crack.
+These kinds of experiences are a competitive advantage in a lot of markets, but at some point it will be expected by buyers.
+And it’s not an easy code to crack.
 To get a lot of information from a prospect is challenging, especially if it’s a complex product.
-But it’s a code we need to crack in order to hit scale.
+But it’s a challenge worth taking in order to hit scale.

 Question: AI is playing a significant role in SaaS company positioning.
 With the hype transitioning to real use cases, how do you envision this impacting marketing over the next year?

-AI will impact marketing.
-We’ve already hit a big AI inflection point, so now it’ll get better over time.
+AI is already a standard tool for modern marketing.
+We’ve hit a big AI inflection point, so now it’ll get better over time.

 I think it’s important to understand what you believe to be AI’s potential and its ceiling.
-Identifying both are critical right now.
-I’ve seen content scale on a huge level with AI for a lot of our businesses - for example, the ability to get started faster, put words on paper and get it to a workable place.
+Identifying both is paramount right now.
+I’ve seen content scale on a huge level with AI for a lot of businesses - for example, the ability to get started faster, put words on paper and get it to a workable place.
 AI’s potential is huge here.

 But understanding its limitations is also important.
-For example, you’ll often find oddly structured sentences that need to be cleaned up.
-AI content also still doesn’t have the flow, warmth or personality we’re accustomed to.
+AI-based content still doesn’t have the flow, warmth or personality we’re accustomed to, and often includes oddly structured sentences that need to be cleaned up.
 Audience interest wanes if you use AI for a lot of content.
 Figuring out how to maintain a human voice is important for the sake of readability.
 We don’t make content just for Google to crawl, but for people to read.
-AI doesn’t do that yet.
-Using AI effectively requires marketers understanding how to embrace it for scale and support - but the need for expert content developers is still there.
+Also, recent research has shown that while it can help scale content production, purely AI-generated content is proven to fall significantly in long-term search rankings, compared to human-written content.
+Using AI effectively requires marketers understanding how to embrace it for scale and support, but the need for expert content developers is still there.

 Question: Do you have any final marketing tips for how SaaS companies can maximize growth after M&A or funding?

-One of the greatest things leaders can add in this stage is really knowing your business.
-That’s what investors need to know.
-Understanding not just products, but your products, customers and history together and bringing that to bear is really valuable.
+One of the greatest things leaders can add at this stage is really knowing your business.
+That’s what investors are learning, and they need your partnership to do that.
+Showing your understanding not just of products, but of your customers and history is deeply valuable.

-Ultimately, being collaborative, listening on both sides, and objective decision making based on the goal are the key ingredients to a successful partnership.
+Ultimately, being collaborative, listening on both sides and objective decision making based on the goal are the key ingredients I've seen produce a successful partnership.
 The investors and the company both need to have the same clear goal and mission.
-Once we know what we’re trying to achieve, we can make hard decisions based on that, and not on what we feel.
-If everyone can buy into that concept, there’s a lot of room for growth.
+Once we all know what we’re trying to achieve, we can make hard decisions, and sometimes take important risks, based on that and not on what we feel.
+When everyone buys into that concept, there’s a lot of room for growth.